 To start the corsage bow, take a generous amount of ribbon (about three feet) and cut.
 You can use any kind of ribbon, but we recommend something lightly wired, which is going to hold its shape a little better.
 Next, pinch the ribbon between your thumb and forefinger, leaving a few inches hanging down on the end.
 Then pull the ribbon around your thumb, as pictured above in step three.
 Once the ribbon is around your thumb, create a loop with the ribbon and pinch it underneath your thumb (for the visual learners in the house who want a video explanation of this step, check out this YouTube tutorial by Expert Village and start at forty-five seconds in).
 To create the rest of your ribbon, make three loops like this on either side of your thumb, each a little smaller than the one preceding it, pinching the ribbon underneath your thumb each time you make a loop.
 Once your three loops are made, take some floral wire, and wrap it through the loop that was made around your thumb and twist.
 If you’ve pinched the ribbon with each loop you’ve made, the floral wire will wrap around the pinched part and secure everything in place.
 Then take a boutonnière pin and stick it through your bow and up into the poppy pod to hide it.

-A few more expert tips from Natalie and the team:
+A few more expert tips:

 - If you’re making a corsage for your mom or aunt and they are wearing one of those flowy mother-of-the-bride dresses, keep in mind that their outfits will be a little flimsier than if you’re making a boutonnière for someone wearing a suit.
 So don’t go overboard.
 Keep your arrangement light to avoid the corsage pulling on the dress.